jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

 We end the promise chain by returning `Js.Promise.resolve ()` (remember `()` is called 'unit' and it just means 'no value').
 The whole expression defining the promise chain is then piped to a special function called `ignore`, which just tells Reason that we don't intend to do anything with the value that the whole expression evaluates to (we only care about the side effect it has of calling the updater function).
 You can leave this out, but it stops the typechecker from complaining with: `Warning 10: this expression should have type unit.`.

+And that's it!

 You can see the completed app running [here](/projects/github-reason-react-tutorial/).

-And that's it!

-A finished copy of the source is [on Github](https://github.com/jsdf/github-reason-react-tutorial/).
+The completed source is [on Github](https://github.com/jsdf/github-reason-react-tutorial/).

+If you have any feedback about this article you can tweet me: [@ur_friend_james](https://twitter.com/ur_friend_james)